siddhi-io/www/en/docs/development/architecture.md

 To make sure tables do not go out of memory [IncrementalDataPurger](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/IncrementalDataPurger.java) is used to purge old data.

-When aggregation is queried through join or store query for a given time granularity it reads the data from the in-memory `BaseIncrementalValueStore` and from the tables computes the composite results as described, and presents the results.
+When aggregation is queried through join or on-demand query for a given time granularity it reads the data from the in-memory `BaseIncrementalValueStore` and from the tables computes the composite results as described, and presents the results.

 ## Siddhi Event Formats